Wells

 Geothermal

 A geothermal system uses the energy from the sun, which is stored in the earth, to heat and cool homes and buildings.
-Typically, electric power is used only to operate the unit’s fan, compressor and pump.
-So, unlike conventional systems, geothermal systems do not burn fossil fuel to generate heat–they simply transfer heat to and from the earth.
+Unlike conventional systems, geothermal systems do not burn fossil fuel to generate heat–they simply transfer heat to and from the earth.